adnanebk/ecommerce-spring-backend/README.md

 * Credit cards management

-* Products managements by admin
+* Products management by admin

 * Import and export to/from excel